ad3ller/fastadjust/README.md

 cd fastadjust
 ```

-If your copy of the SIMION 8.1 python API is not located in "C:\Program Files\SIMION-8.1\lib\python" then modify `PATH` in fastadjust/simion.py.
+If the SIMION 8.1 python API is not located in "C:\Program Files\SIMION-8.1\lib\python" then modify `PATH` in fastadjust/simion.py.

 Next, install fastadjust with setuptools